-The mood was pleasant but eager – we wanted to get things started.
-The set up was finally completed and a lady stepped onto the stage, shouting something in Korean; I didn’t understand a word she said but the sentiment needed no translation and I raised my candle in unison with the people around me.
+The mood was pleasant but eager – a sense of anticipation in the air to get things started.
+The stage set up was finally completed and a lady stepped up, shouting something in Korean; I didn’t understand a word she said but the sentiment needed no translation and I raised my candle in unison with the cheering people around me.

 Now I’m not the most political aware person out there, and even less so when I travel and don’t have as much access to my friends and facebook feeds where I get most of my news from.
 I knew vaguely before flying to Seoul that something was happening in South Korea’s political arena but it didn’t have much impact on tourism, so I didn’t bother finding out too much more.
 I was more caught up with my travel plans and getting back on the road for the last bit of my Career Break.